JustAboutJeff/who_run_it/README.md

     	$ bundle install

-- Depending on your local development environment, you may need to create and save out a **.ruby-gemset** and/or **.ruby-version* dot file(s) within the main application directory.
+- Depending on your local development environment, you may need to create and save out a **.ruby-gemset** and/or **.ruby-version** dot file(s) within the main application directory to configure your gemset and ruby version.

 - Within the app's config directory open the **local_env.yaml.sample** file and define the environment variables for your local configuration.
 Save a new copy as **local_env.yaml**.
 Check the config/environments directory to view the settings these environment variables control:

     	GOOGLE_MAPS_KEY: 'insert key for (DEV/TEST/PROD)'
     	GMAIL_USERNAME: 'insert username for (DEV/TEST)'
     	GMAIL_PASSWORD: 'insert password for (DEV/TEST)'
     	SENDGRID_USERNAME: 'insert username for (PROD)'
     	SENDGRID_PASSWORD: 'insert password for (PROD)'